mlf-core/liver-ct-segmentation/README.rst

 Architecture
 ------------

 A reduced 3D U-Net architecture.
-The U-Net is a convolutional “encoder-decoder” model for semantic segmentation of 2D and 3D images(refs).
+The U-Net is a convolutional “encoder-decoder” model for semantic segmentation of 2D and 3D images.
 In this simplified model, convolutional layers with a stride of 2 are used for down-sampling, while the up-sampling operation was performed with the nearest neighbor algorithm.
 Here, convolutions use filter sizes of 3x3x3, dropout is applied to every convolutional layer, and the softmax function is used on the last layer to produce class pseudo-probabilities.
 Blue boxes correspond to 3D multi-channel feature maps, with the number of channels denoted on top, and the size of the spatial dimensions marked in the lower left.

 .. image:: docs/images/u_net_architecture.png
         :alt: U-Net architecture